 Sure, I could have ordered it from the library for free.
-There's a fantastic hold and interlibrary loan system (interlibrary loan system) and I routinely take advantage of both (right now a really cool Nordic Cookbook has my name on it).
+There's a fantastic interlibrary loan system at our library that I routinely take advantage of.

 But sometimes I just don't want the pressure of three weeks to finish something (the rumor is true: I have a two-yearish waiting list on reading a book).
 And it's super convenient to not have to go to the library to pick things up at all now that I've got a five-month old.